 Sharing the Floor: Some Strategies for Effective Group Facilitation

-It is invaluable for any group—whatever its primary focus—to agree on expectations for behavior in their work together.
-Whether you call those written expectations covenants, agreements, or guidelines, they include a range of issues such as arriving on time, keeping confidentiality, the right to pass, “no put-downs,” etc. Ongoing groups like standing committees can review and renew their agreements annually, or whenever new members are added.
+Whatever the primary focus for your group, it is essential to agree on expectations for behavior in your work together and very helpful to have those expectations in writing.
+Covenants include a range of issues such as arriving on time, keeping confidentiality, the right to pass, “no put-downs,” etc. Ongoing groups should review and renew their agreements annually, or whenever new members are added.

 - Expectations are clarified so that misunderstandings are less likely.

 - The agreement makes it clear that everyone, not just the leader(s), is responsible for the effectiveness and enjoyment of the group experience.

 - The guidelines provide a valid and specific reference for addressing problematic behavior.
 Leaders or participants can speak to a group member privately or within the group about their concern that a behavior is not in keeping with the agreement.

 Short-form covenanting is a time-efficient way to help a group agree to guidelines.
 Prepare a draft on newsprint before the first meeting and ask participants to respond.
 Invite them to add, delete or modify until everyone understands and accepts the expectations.

 Long-form covenanting invites the group generate its guidelines from scratch.
 Although it takes a little longer, it is more participatory and may foster more of a sense of ownership.
 One approach is to say something like: “Think of a time when you were a member of a productive and safe group.
 What would make this group productive and safe for you?”
 List responses and encourage discussion until consensus is reached.
 Then ask, “What do you think should happen if our behavior is not in keeping with our agreed-upon guidelines?”
 Discuss.

 2. Begin On Time, End On Time